tom-seddon/ghouls-revenge/docs/ghouls-revenge.md

 Ghouls Party is a version of Ghouls: Revenge designed for kiosk/arcade cabinet type play at events or shows, or offline asynchronous competition.
-The only game mode is Time Attack, all level sets are permanently resident, scores are saved to disk so they are persistent between runs, and there's a BASIC tool for handling merging best scores from multiple sets of score files.
+The only game mode is Time Attack, all level sets are permanently resident, best times are saved to disk so they are persistent between runs, and there's a BASIC tool for handling merging best times from multiple sets of best time files.

 As well as the system requirements for Ghouls Revenge, and Ghouls Party also requires 1 unoccupied 16 KB sideways RAM bank.